mrwrench24/ds4420_project/preprocessing/README.md

 4. Neural Network Preprocessing - Put the final touches on the dataset.
 Combines the relevant members, rollcalls, and votes dataset to create a single .csv where each row is a complete, singular input to the neural network.
 Also performs typical preprocessing - one-hot encoding, scaling, etc.

+## Pipeline

+You can download the six relevant files (member ideology, congressional votes, and members' votes, for both house and senate) for a specific congress, put them in `/datafiles`, and then run `nn_pipeline.py`.
+It will run the preprocessing steps in order and put the `NN_{chamber}_{number}.csv` in `/datafiles/NN_files`.
+(It will take a bit of time because of the calls to the Congress.gov API.)